ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering version restore-version
 {: #publish-version-restore}

 Run the following command to restore a previously deprecated version of a product in the {{site.data.keyword.cloud_notm}} catalog.
-Restoring it places the version in draft state.
+Restoring it places the version in a draft state.
 After you validate it, you can restore the original version to the published state that it was in before it was deprecated.

 ```bash
 ibmcloud catalog offering version restore-version [--catalog CATALOG][--offering OFFERING] [--include-config]